What is expected of a foster parent for a Great Dane Rescue?

 Plan to keep the dog indefinitely – We cannot guarantee how long you will be asked to foster a dog.
 According to a veterinarian sometimes dogs are adopted in weeks; sometimes it takes many, many months.
 Foster parents should not enter into fostering with an expectation that a dog will be gone in a certain period of time.
 The length of time it takes a foster dog to be adopted is often directly related to the amount of energy the foster parent puts into training the dog, publicizing the dog and attending events to promote adoption of the dog.

 Provide a good home for the dog – Foster parents are expected to provide a safe, comfortable and healthy environment for their foster dog.
 Our foster dogs should be indoor dogs, they should be fed healthy food, given appropriate access to water and be exercised and socialized in such a way as to create a positive, well tempered dog.
+Check out DeListProduct for the best dog supplies and products.

 Work with us for medical treatment – GDRST will pay for the medical care of the dog during the time it is being fostered, to include routine check-ups, vaccinations and treatment of emergencies should they arise.
 In order to control our expenses; however, the foster parent will utilize a veterinarian provided by this vet hospital and will notify appropriate rescue personnel prior to any medical treatment for the dog to ensure finances and treatment options are appropriately aligned.